Recent Wave of Cyberattacks Proves No Industry Immune

 Because for all the 1s and 0s and technical jargon, cybersecurity is a deeply human problem.

 Solving the human security problem

 When we say that cybersecurity is a human problem, we're looking at the issue from a few different angles.
-The first is simply the sheer number of cyberattacks directly related to weak or reused employee passwords—a shocking 80%, according to the 2020 Verizon Data Breach Investigations Report.
+The first is simply the sheer number of cyberattacks directly related to weak, reused, or compromised credentials—a shocking 80%, according to the 2020 Verizon Data Breach Investigations Report.